 Almost all survival situations, especially those that take place over a period of days or even weeks, call for building a fire.
-Even if a person ends up in an extremely hot environment, like a desert, their chances of survival will be a lot better with an access to flames and fire.
+Even if a person ends up in an extremely hot environment, like a desert, their chances of survival will be a lot better with access to flames and fire.
 It is easy to see why – a fire is a source of warmth, protection, cooking and disinfecting liquids, while it also provides a strong psychological boost.
-That is the reason why even since the dawn of time, humans have been gathering around fires and these signified their homes, no matter if they were in caves, cottages, or castles.
+That is the reason why, since the dawn of time, humans have been gathering around fires and these signified their homes, no matter if they were in caves, cottages, or castles.

 1. Aluminum Can.